zhestkov/MailCat/README.md

 # Mailcat

-Intelligent Email classifier.
+Intelligent email classifier.
 The classification is based on content, subject, sender and some other message features.
-It supports all email service (Gmail, Yahoo, Yandex) which works through IMAP protocol.
+It supports all email services (Gmail, Yahoo, Yandex) which works through IMAP protocol.

 ## To run: